Lil' Pimp: Plot

-A little redhead, freckled nine-year-old boy (whose name is not mentioned during the movie, but is revealed in the very end of the movie, as well as in the credits, to be "Lil' Pimp") is unable to adapt to suburban life, as his only friend is a foul-mouthed gerbil, and faces constant rejection by his peers.
-He accidentally meets a prostitute under the name of Sweet Chiffon, who takes him to her working place, a bar named "the Playground", where he befriends the pimp "Fruit Juice", who gives him a small amount of "pimp glitter".
+A redheaded, freckled, little nine-year-old white boy (whose name is not mentioned during the movie, but is revealed in the very end of the movie, as well as in the credits, to be "Lil' Pimp") is unable to convert to suburban life, as his only pet sidekick is a foul-mouthed gerbil, and faces constant rejection by his peers.
+He accidentally meets a prostitute under the name of Sweet Chiffon, who takes him to her working company, an evening bar called "The Playground", where he befriends the pimp "Fruit Juice", who gives him a small amount of "pimp glitter".
 He decides he wants to become a pimp.

-The following day at school, during show and tell he is scorned by his classmates for not having a living male relative and decides to use the pimp glitter to summon Fruit Juice, who consequently impresses the whole class.
-When he visits the Playground again, Fruit Juice alters the boy's style and dresses him as a pimp, too.
-Meanwhile, mayor Tony Gold threatens to close Fruit Juice's bar, unless he is given 90% of the profits.
-After this incident the boy's mother goes in search of him, first directed to a gay bar and informed by Sweet Chiffon of a "nasty midget" closely resembling her son and then to the Playground.
-The boy refuses to return home to his mother, of which mayor Tony is informed directly and takes advantage, accusing Fruit Juice of keeping the boy against his will.
+The following day at school, during show-and-tell he is scorned by his classmates for not having a living male relative and decides to use the pimp glitter to summon Fruit Juice, who consequently impresses the entire class.
+When he visits the Playground again, Fruit Juice alters the boy's aesthetic and dresses him as a pimp, too.
+Meanwhile, mayor Tony Gold threatens to close Fruit Juice's bar, unless he is given 90 percent of the profits.
+After this incident the boy's mother goes in search of him, first directed to a gay-aimed evening bar and informed by Sweet Chiffon of a "nasty midget" closely resembling her son and then to The Playground.
+The boy did not return home to his mother, of which Mayor Tony is informed directly and takes advantage, accusing Fruit Juice of keeping the boy against his will.
 He is promptly arrested and his bar is closed down.
-Afterwards, mayor Tony Gold kidnaps Fruit Juice's prostitutes, in order to exploit them, while assigning two policemen to plant a bomb in the closed Playground.
+Afterwards, mayor Tony Gold kidnaps Fruit Juice's prostitutes, in order to exploit them, while assigning two policemen to place a bomb in the closed Playground.

-Meanwhile, Fruit Juice believes that the boy betrayed him, but upon being visited and helped to escape by the boy, he changes his attitude towards him.
-After the narrow escape, the boy's friends meet secretly in his room in order to concoct a plan to foil the Mayor's scheme.
-His mother discovers them and agrees to disguise herself as a prostitute in order to lure the two policemen into giving her the keys to the Town Hall.
-The boy and his friends enter the Town Hall secretly and unveil mayor Tony's wide range of crimes, while the boy sets the prostitutes free.
-Then, after the gang moves the explosives, mayor Tony, unaware of the situation, presses the button on the remote controlling the bomb, devouring the Town Hall.
+Meanwhile, Fruit Juice believes that the boy betrayed him, but upon being visited and helped to escape by the boy, he changes his demeanor towards him.
+After the narrow escape, the boy's friends meet privately in his room in order to concoct a plan to foil the mayor's scheme.
+His mother discovers them and agrees to disguise herself as a prostitute in order to seduce the two policemen into giving her the keys to the Town Hall.
+The boy and his friends enter the Town Hall secretly and unveil Mayor Tony's wide range of crimes, while the boy sets the prostitutes free.
+Then, after the gang moves explosives, along Mayor Tony, unaware of the situation, presses the key on the remote-controlling "da bomb", demolishing the Town Hall.

-In the end, Fruit Juice turns his bar into a theme park, also named "the Playground", but less sexually explicit.
-Mayor Tony and the two policemen are then shown to be working at the park as costumed mascots.
+Finally, Fruit Juice turns his bar into an amusement park, also called "The Playground", but less erotically unrestricted.
+Mayor Tony and the two policemen are then shown to be working at the amusement park as costumed mascots.